databricks/databricks-sdk-java/README.md

 ### SSO for local scripts on development machines

 For applications, that do run on developer workstations, Databricks SDK for Java provides `auth_type='external-browser'` utility, that opens up a browser for a user to go through SSO flow.
 See [the CLI app example project](examples/cli-oauth-u2m-demo/src/main/java/com/databricks/sdk/App.java) for a demo of using this authentication method.
-Azure support is still in the early experimental stage.

 ### Creating custom OAuth applications